private-octopus/picoquic/README.md

 The next milestone was the second implementation draft (https://github.com/quicwg/base-drafts/wiki/Second-Implementation-Draft).
-It was used as the bais for interop tests in Seattle in October 2017.
+It was used as the basis for interop tests in Seattle in October 2017.
 Picoquic supports all of these features, including:

 * Handshake